jo-tech211/osticket-prereqs/README.md

 </p>
 <p>
-Complete the osTicket Setup in the Browser
+Complete the osTicket Setup in the Browser.

 Open the osTicket setup page in your browser.
-Provide the following:
-Helpdesk name.
-Default email for customer queries.👌
+Provide the following: Helpdesk name, default email for customer queries.👌

 Item 6: